 First and foremost, no trip would be complete without some time on the beach!

-Be it dosing in a hammock, snorkelling in the aqua clear water or enjoying the feel of the sand between your toes, the beaches are some of the most beautiful in the world.
+Be it dosing in a hammock, snorkeling in the aqua-clear water, or enjoying the feel of the sand between your toes, the beaches are some of the most beautiful in the world.

-With crystal-clear waters, captivating coral reefs and pristine sandy beaches which stretch off into the sunset, it’s easy to see why this is the go-to destination for a classic Caribbean vacation.
+With crystal-clear waters, captivating coral reefs, and pristine sandy beaches that stretch off into the sunset, it’s easy to see why this is the go-to destination for a classic Caribbean vacation.

-If the aqua blue water isn’t enough to entice you in, why not enjoy a spot of scuba diving and snorkelling by the rocky areas, or a moment swimming, jet skiing and paddle boarding off the expansive sandy spots.
+If the aqua blue water isn’t enough to entice you in, why not enjoy a spot of scuba diving and snorkeling by the rocky areas, or a moment swimming, jet skiing and paddle boarding off the expansive sandy spots?

 Indeed, watersport fans are well-catered for at Seven Mile Beach.
 You’ll find a host of watersport equipment rental shops here, including Cayman Watersports, Salt Watersports Cayman Ltd, and Captain Marvin’s Watersports.

-Those looking to snorkel along the stretch of Seven Mile’s beach will find the best snorkelling area at Governor’s Beach.
-The proximity of the coral reefs from the beach makes it ideal for kids to snorkel there too.
+Those looking to snorkel along the stretch of Seven Mile’s beach will find the best snorkeling area at Governor’s Beach.
+The proximity of the coral reefs to the beach makes it ideal for kids to snorkel there too.